State Group Life Insurance

 You must meet the following requirements to be eligible for this plan:

-- Have at least six months of coverage under the Wisconsin Retirement System (WRS); and
+- Are eligible for and have at least six months of coverage under the Wisconsin Retirement System (WRS); and

 - Be under age 70 at the time of initial eligibility (if 70 or older when initially eligible, can only apply for coverage through Medical Evidence of Insurability); and